EvoEsports/minicontrol/documentation/devs/class/menu.md

 });

-// Show a widget when the player clicks the menu button this.menuButton = new Widget("menuButton.xml.twig", import.meta.dir);
+// Show a widget when the player clicks the menu button this.menuButton = new Widget("menuButton.xml.twig", import.meta.dirname);
 this.menuButton.setOpenAction(this.toggleMenu.bind(this));
 await this.menuButton.display();